cnai-ds/cnai-ds/README.md

-#### I am a Data Scientist with a strong business background and provide data-driven decision making.
+#### Data Scientist from Tokyo with a strong business background and provide data-driven decision making
 Especially passionate about experimentation, solving problems by applying ML models, finding actionable insights from data, and efficient visualization <br>
+🗣 🇬🇧 🇫🇷 🇯🇵
 #### Career story
 - **Emerton: Data Scientist & Strategy Consltant** <br>
 One of the most well known data science team in Paris, first time to create my own python packages, pipeline, deal with satellite image, remote sensing, research new field.
 (Sadly projects are highly confidential for our client to publish on github...!)